euphelity/Adrishta-Hackathon-Template/README.md

 - **Technologies Used:**

-  This application was built using majorly HTML5, CSS3, PHP and mySQL.
-HTML5 and CSS3 were used for developing the front end of the application.
+  This application was built majorly using HTML5, CSS3, Bootstrap, PHP and mySQL.
+HTML5,CSS3 and Bootstrap were used for developing the front end of the application.
 The back end development was done using PHP.
 The reltional database management was done using mySQL in combination with PHP.
   For maintaining the server and database XAMPP was used.
 XAMPP is one of the widely used cross-platform web servers, which helps developers to create and test their programs on a local webserver.
 Specifically phpMyAdmin was used for databse mangement.

  - **Setup/Installation:**

-  To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows).
+  To run this project, one must have to install a virtual server i.e XAMPP on the PC (for Windows).
 After Starting Apache and MySQL in XAMPP, follow the following steps.
   1. Extract and copy the main project folder.
   2. Paste the folder in xampp/htdocs
   3. Open a browser and go to URL “http://localhost/phpmyadmin/” and click the databse tab.